demeralde/graphene-django-firebase-auth/README.md

 Authentication provider for graphene-django and Firebase's Authentication service.

 Note this is a WIP and abandoned project since I never ended up using Firebase.
 But the code is still a good starting point as of writing this.
+I have also been notified of new security vulnerabilities since I wrote it (probably in an old dependency), so you'll need to fix this.

 Partially inspired by
 [django-firebase-auth](https://github.com/fcornelius/django-firebase-auth)